 I once worked with an online B2B marketplace website, with more than 7 million registered users, which helped connect buyers and suppliers.
 A staggering 40% of their users had not logged into their accounts for more than 6 months.
 Almost 35% of them were premium customers using paid accounts.
 A deeper research revealed that many of them had defected to the company’s closest competitors, AliBaba.com.

 So any customers who’ve stopped responding to your emails, calls, surveys and other modes of engagement are probably in negotiations with your competitors and about to make the switch.

-Almost 68% of customers in the US leave a service provider because they are upset with the treatment they received while speaking to one of its services agents.
+Almost 68% of customers in the US churn because they are upset with the treatment they received while speaking to one of its services agents.